Indian hip-hop: 1980s to early 2000s: Early beginnings

-Hip hop in India developed slowly in the early 2000s, as earlier efforts by artists such as Baba Sehgal and Apache Indian failed to create substantial buzz, due to their styles being more rap–oriented than representative of the larger hip-hop scene.
-It was initially confined to urban areas with niche and expatriate audiences, but it gained prominence through MTV and the increasing worldwide impact of American rappers like Eminem, 50 Cent, and Jay-Z. The release and popularity of Bohemia's second album Paisa Nasha Pyar in 2006, which also featured veteran American rapper Snoop Dogg, is considered as a turning point for Desi hip-hop, accompanying the growing role of NRIs and cultural intermediaries bringing fundamental hip hop elements like DJing, graffiti, and breakdancing into Indian masses.
-Around the same time, rapper Young Prozpekt (now KR$NA), started gaining traction with his conscious hip-hop songs, "Kaisa Mera Desh" and the "Lokpal Freestyle" on YouTube.
+Hip hop in India developed quite slowly in the early 2000s, as earlier efforts by artists such as Baba Sehgal and Apache Indian failed to create substantial buzz, due to their styles being more rap–oriented than representative of the larger hip-hop scene.
+It was initially confined to urban areas with niche and expatriate audiences, but it gained prominence through MTV and the increasing worldwide impact of American rappers like Eminem, 50 Cent, and Jay-Z. During the late 1990s and early 2000s, the British Asian music scene also contributed to the development of desi hip-hop.
+Artists such as Rishi Rich, Juggy D, Panjabi MC, Jay Sean, Raghav, Jazzy B and Hard Kaur incorporated elements of hip-hop, rap and R&B into South Asian music.
+Rishi Rich and Juggy D were prominent figures in the British Asian music scene in the early 2000s, while Panjabi MC's fusion of bhangra and hip-hop brought the style to an international audience.
+Hard Kaur, who began rapping after discovering hip-hop in the United Kingdom, subsequently became prominent in India with her 2007 debut album Supawoman and Hindi film soundtrack appearances.